TheKliko/klikos-modding-tool/readme.md

 <h3>Automatic Mod Updates</h3>

-This tool automatically updates your mods to the latest Roblox version.
+This tool automatically updates your mods to the latest version of Roblox!
-Designed for mod developers but easy enough for anyone to use.
+Made for mod developers, but it can be used by anyone.